The older we get, the more we realize that keeping fit and healthy is not just about how we look on the outside.

 Breathing techniques are a great way to relieve stress and improve nutrient absorption.
 Also, spend time outdoors, and treat yourself to a little “me time” every now and again.

 #2: Eat A Good Combination of Foods

 In order to provide your body with nutrients, you need to be eating a well-balanced diet.

 Each mealtime should consist of a broad variety of fruits, vegetables, protein, and carbohydrates.
-Eating foods rich in vitamin E, A, D, K, and C, paired with minerals and other nutrients, is essential for overall health.
+Eating foods rich in vitamins E, A, D, K, and C, paired with minerals and other nutrients, is essential for overall health.

 This allows your body to absorb a wide scope of nutrients and all you have to do is make sure you eat plenty of different foods!

 Probiotics work to improve gut health.
 Examples include fermented foods such as sauerkraut, kefir, and kombucha.